GeoffBreemer/DLToolkit/scripts/AWS_commands.md

 3. Check file system is present: `sudo file -s /dev/xvdf`
 4. Mount: `sudo mount /dev/xvdf ~/dl/`

+The volume will NOT be mounted again after a reboot.

-## Setup automatic mounting of an attached EBS volume on reboot (one-off)
+## Setup automatic mounting of an attached EBS volume on reboot
 Steps required to ensure an attached EBS volume is mounted automatically after a reboot:

 1. Set environment variables to EC2 instance information: `. gb_server_info.sh`